pyusb/pyusb/README.rst

 =================================

 Some people have been sending patches and reporting bugs directly at my email.
-Please, do it through Trac, I had a hardtime tracking their names to put them in the acknowledgments file. ;-)
+Please, do it through
+`github <https://github.com/walac/pyusb>`_, I had a hardtime tracking their names to put them in the acknowledgments file. ;-)

 PS: this README file was based on the great Josh Lifton's one... ^_^